EmanueleCuzzocrea/Quadruped_MPC_vs_RL/README.md

 https://github.com/user-attachments/assets/8a93717c-bd84-4050-bb7f-6f4fca2d3318

 ### Multiple gaits
-By using a Python listener, it was possible to run simulations while changing the gait at runtime (by switching the neural network).
+By using a Python listener, it was possible to run simulations while changing the gait at runtime, i.e., by switching the neural network.

 https://github.com/user-attachments/assets/b849906d-f83c-4647-829f-3c34d3770de7